 God is king for ever; he will rule for all time.

 4“I was living comfortably in my palace, enjoying great prosperity.
 5But I had a frightening dream and saw terrifying visions while I was asleep.
 6I ordered all the royal advisers in Babylon to be brought to me so that they could tell me what the dream meant.
 7Then all the fortune tellers, magicians, wizards, and astrologers were brought in, and I told them my dream, but they could not explain it to me.
 8Then Daniel came in.
 (He is also called Belteshazzar, after the name of my god.)
-The spirit of the holy gods4.8; 4.9; 4.18 gods; or God. is in him, so I told him what I had dreamt.
-I said to him: 9Belteshazzar, chief of the fortune tellers, I know that the spirit of the holy gods4.9; 4.18; 4.8 gods; or God. is in you, and that you understand all mysteries.
-This is4.9 Probable text This is; Aramaic Visions of. my dream.
+The spirit of the holy gods is in him, so I told him what I had dreamt.
+I said to him: 9Belteshazzar, chief of the fortune tellers, I know that the spirit of the holy gods is in you, and that you understand all mysteries.
+This is my dream.
 Tell me what it means.

 10“While I was asleep, I had a vision of a huge tree in the middle of the earth.
 11It grew bigger and bigger until it reached the sky and could be seen by everyone in the world.
 12Its leaves were beautiful, and it was loaded down with fruit — enough for the whole world to eat.
 Wild animals rested in its shade, birds built nests in its branches, and every kind of living being ate its fruit.